Transverse-momentum-dependent parton distribution functions up to twist 4 for spin-1 hadrons

 If the transverse momentum is integrated as in Eq.\,(\ref{eqn:correlation-tmd}), the collinear correlation function of Eq.\,(\ref{eqn:correlation-q-tmd}) becomes

 where $k^+ = x P^+$ is used.
 Since the gauge link is the straight line from $\xi^- =0$ to $\xi^-$ with $\xi^+ =0$ and $\vec\xi_T=0$, these collinear functions are not dependent on the gauge-link path like the TMDs and a process-dependent relation like Eq.\,(\ref{eqn:tmd-sign}) does not exist.
-The color flow can be probed only if transverse-momentum dependent observables are investigated.
+The color flow can be probed only if transverse-momentum-dependent observables are investigated.